isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 option, or simply option 82.
 The option itself is just a container and does not convey any information on its own.
 The following table contains a list of RAI sub-options that Kea can understand.
 The RAI and its sub-options are inserted by the relay agent and received by Kea; there is no need for Kea to be configured with those options.
-Kea's classification and flex-id in host reservations can be used to process those and other options no listed in the table below.
+Kea's classification and flexible ID features in host reservations can be used to process those and other options not listed in the table below.

 .. table:: List of RAI sub-options that Kea can understand